Within This Page

 Consider specifying white painted metal roof decking, thereby increasing ceiling surface reflectivity, lighting efficiency, and worker comfort without any added energy cost.

-Incorporate proper signage to clearly warn of hazards or to direct personnel to take precaution.
+Incorporate proper signage to clearly warn of hazards or to direct personnel to take precautions.
 The specific strategy for the warehouses signs must be determined early in the facility design process.

 Include appropriate security systems incorporated into the overall warehouse design.